Kernelsphere Documentation

 playwright install chromium

-Create a .env file in the project folder.
-The only required setting to get started is your Gemini API key:
+Create a .env file in the project root and add your Gemini API key:

 GOOGLE_API_KEY=your_gemini_api_key